About This Course

 Why Choose This Course

-BIS Placement Programme:
+BIS Placement Programme

 BIS has a dedicated internal placement team to help you undertake a six-month paid business internship as part of the placement programme.
-The placement team provide you with excellent tailored support throughout the entire placement process including:
+The placement team provides you with excellent tailored support throughout the entire placement process including:

 - long-term links with business and industry